MAGIC observation proposals

 General Information

-Performance of the MAGIC Telescopes
+MAGIC Telescopes Performance

 • Sensitivity for point-like sources (<0.1 deg): 0.8% the flux of the Crab nebula above 0.2 TeV in 50 hours of observation (using Sigma Li&Ma 1983, and 3 background regions), which is about 5% the flux of the Crab nebula in 1 hour.
 The numbers from the differential sensitivity plot can be retrieved from this page.